Mercury poisoning and health

 Mercury also binds to the body’s master antioxidant – glutathione.
-If glutathione cannot do its job effectively, then any toxic substances that enter the body can rapidly damage nerve and immune cells.
+If glutathione cannot do its job effectively, then any toxic substances that enter the body can rapidly damage the nerve and immune cells.

 One of the main problems with the coal industry is mercury emissions.
-Coal-fired power plants emit toxic mercury into the air, where it rain downs and poisons the water.
+Coal-fired power plants emit toxic mercury into the air, where it rains downs and poisons the water.
 Over time, mercury accumulates in seafood.
 The FDA cautions against overconsumption of tuna and other seafood products for this reason.

 The gastrointestinal system of the human body helps eliminate and dispose of toxic mercury.
-Certain foods bind with mercury to efficiently eliminate it from the body.
+Certain foods bind with mercury to effectively eliminate it from the body.
 Foods such as garlic, coriander and chlorella are chelating.
 These foods help remove toxic elements, especially mercury, from the body.

 Inhaled mercury, through vapour from mercury amalgam fillings, is a different story.
 This mercury passes from the lungs directly into the blood, bypassing the gastrointestinal system, contaminating the organs more rapidly.

-Repeated inhalation and ingestion of mercury, through mercury-based dental amalgams poses significant harm to people over the long haul.
+Repeated inhalation and ingestion of mercury, through mercury-based dental amalgams, poses significant harm to people over the long haul.

 Chronic mercury exposure oxidises blood vessels and disrupts insulin, leading to chronic high blood pressure, high blood sugar, excess abdominal fat, and high levels of unhealthy LDL cholesterol.

 Mercury Dental Amalgam Fillings